Hayward, California

 Hayward is a city in Alameda County, California, United States, in the East Bay subregion of the San Francisco Bay Area.
 With a population of 162,954 as of 2020, Hayward is the sixth largest city in the Bay Area, and the third largest in Alameda County.
 Hayward was ranked as the 36th most populous municipality in California.
 It is included in the San Francisco–Oakland–San Jose Metropolitan Statistical Area by the US Census.
 It is located primarily between Castro Valley, San Leandro and Union City, and lies at the eastern terminus of the San Mateo–Hayward Bridge.
-The city was devastated early in its history by the 1868 Hayward earthquake.
-From the early 20th century until the beginning of the 1980s, Hayward's economy was dominated by its now defunct food canning and salt production industries.

 Name

 Hayward was originally known as "Hayward's", then as "Haywood", later as "Haywards", and eventually as "Hayward".
 There is some disagreement as to how it was named.
 Most historians believe it was named for William Dutton Hayward (1815–1891), who opened a hotel there in 1852.
 William Hayward eventually became the road commissioner for Alameda County.
 He used his authority to influence the construction of roads in his own favor.
 He was also an Alameda County supervisor.
 The United States Geological Survey's Geographic Names Information System states the city was named after Alvinza Hayward, a millionaire from the California Gold Rush.
 Regardless of which Hayward the area was named for, the name was changed to "Haywood" when the post office was first established in 1860.

 In 1876, a town was chartered by the State of California under the name of "Haywards".
 The name of the post office was then able to change because of the loss of the apostrophe before the "s".
 This change occurred in 1880.
 In 1911, the town was officially renamed Hayward, dropping the "s".
 However, the United States Board on Geographic Names would not recognize this name change until 1931.